sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 $$q(\beta, \theta, z) = \Pi_{k}q(\beta_k)\Pi_{d}q(\theta_d)\Pi_{n}q(z_{d_n})$$

-Notice that in this fully-factored model, each factor is a term of a distribution - this is unlike the factorization we say over Bayes Nets before, where conditional distributions appear.
+Notice that in this fully-factored model, each factor is a term of an unconditional distribution - this is unlike the factorization we say over Bayes Nets before, where conditional distributions appear, complicating the marginalization process.
 As such, if we need to answer a query of form $$q(z_d)$$, marginalizing across $$q(\beta, \theta, z)$$ is trivial since we now that moving the sums into the product, $$\sum_{\beta, \theta}\Pi_{k}q(\beta_k)\Pi_{d}q(\theta_d) = 1$$.